Hileene/Tic-Tac-Toe-Game/README.md

 # Tic Tac Toe Game in React

 This project is a simple implementation of the classic Tic Tac Toe game using React.
 It follows the tutorial by [Coding With Adam](https://www.youtube.com/watch?v=4Gt_YyGf6B0).
+However I did customize the board to my own liking.

 ## Table of Contents